Rachel Khoo

-Rachel Khoo (Chinese: 邱瑞秋; born 28 August 1980.) is a British cook, author, and broadcaster who has hosted and co-hosted television cooking shows on the BBC, Food Network, and Netflix.
+Rachel Khoo (born 28 August 1980) is a British cook, author, and broadcaster who has hosted and co-hosted television cooking shows on the BBC, Food Network, and Netflix.
+In 2012, she received international acclaim for her cookbook and its accompanying BBC cookery series, The Little Paris Kitchen: Cooking with Rachel Khoo.

 Early life

 Khoo was born in Croydon, South London.
 She has a younger brother named Michael and attended primary school in Bromley.
 Her paternal family were Chinese immigrants to Malaysia and were part of the Khoo Kongsi clanhouse in George Town, Penang.
 Her father is Malaysian Chinese and emigrated to the UK from Ipoh, Perak, at age 16 in 1968.
 He later met and married her mother, an Austrian native.
 When Khoo was 12, her father's job in IT took the family to Bavaria, where they lived in the countryside outside Munich for four years.
-They returned to the UK when she was 16.
+They returned to the UK when she was 16 and settled outside of London.
 She attended Central Saint Martins College of Art and Design in London, and earned a degree in art and design.